It’s time to put an end to the idea that eating a vegetarian, vegan, or plant-based diet and being a strong, fit athlete are mutually exclusive.

 - 22% fat

-If you aim to hit these numbers with a vegetarian diet, you should be just fine.
-And you’ll find that it’s not all that hard to do.
+If you aim to hit these numbers with a plant-based diet, you should be just fine.
+And you’ll find that it’s not hard to do.

 How Much Should You Eat?